tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 In this demonstration, the instructor will show the various nuances of functions in Solidity, such as specifying the return type and public/private modifiers.

+Let's say you are a famous crypto trader and wanted to publish your latest buy order at the price that you bought at.
+You want to be able to cryptographically prove that it was you that made that recommendation, so you're going to build a smart contract to publish your latest trade to the blockchain.

 Open [Remix](http://remix.ethereum.org) and create a new file called `LatestTrade.sol`:

-* Let's say you are a famous crypto trader and wanted to publish your latest buy order at the price that you bought at.
-You want to be able to cryptographically prove that it was you that made that recommendation, so you're going to build a smart contract to publish your latest trade to the blockchain.

 * Type the following contract boilerplate: